Home

 Personally, I always like to see the snakes (don't know why, but I find them fascinating...not that I'd ever have one for a pet).
 The museum has a selection of the slithery fiends you'd find in Virginia...in fact, all the animals at the museum are ones you'd find in the state ("Virginia Living Museum...get it?).

-Virginia Living Museum The Virginia Living Museum also has great visiting exhibits (our kids loved last fall's "Scoop on Poop" visiting exhibit, especially the game where you make dung beetles race each other as they push their spherical dung balls up the hill).
+The Virginia Living Museum also has great visiting exhibits (our kids loved their "Scoop on Poop" visiting exhibit, especially the game where you make dung beetles race each other as they push their spherical dung balls up the hill).

 When you've had enough of the inside stuff, there's an outside boardwalk/nature trail, featuring an aviary, foxes, eagles, skunks, etc...perfect for a stroll on a nice day.